 If you want a crisp, pressed finish on your shirt sleeves or work slacks, then an iron is the way to go.
 This is where an iron’s direct contact with the fabric is actually a net positive, allowing you to press pleats and create sharp folds that are difficult to achieve with a steamer.

 The majority of textiles can withstand ironing.
 “Heavy-duty cottons and linens will respond well to the pressure, high heat and moisture an iron can provide, especially when the iron can also provide some steam,” says Gagliardi.
 That said, Pateras advises taking extra care when ironing silk and other delicate materials, as direct contact with the hot metal plate could burn and distort the fabric.
 You should never iron suede, leather, waxed fabrics and anything plastic for the same reason, she says.
 She recommends using low heat for fabrics like acrylic, lycra/spandex, rayon and nylon; medium heat for polyester, silk, wool and satin; and high heat for cotton, denim and linen.

 Pros of irons

-- It works better on heavier fabrics, like cotton, denim, and canvas, than steaming.
+- They work better on heavier fabrics, like cotton, denim and canvas.